Advice > Software engineering

 1.1.1 Recruiter screen

 During this call, the recruiter will be looking to confirm that you've got a chance of getting the job at all.
 In order to do this, the recruiter will evaluate your "fit" with the culture of that company, as well as your qualifications in the role for which they're currently hiring.
-You should be prepared for behavioral and resume questions like "Tell me about yourself", "Why this company?", etc.
+You should be prepared for "fit" and resume questions like "Tell me about yourself", "Why this company?", etc.

 If you get past this first HR screen, the recruiter will then help schedule your initial interview.
 They may also send you some documents afterwards to help you prepare for the next interview.
-Google, for example, typically sends a guide like this one.
+Google, for example, typically sends a PDF like this one.

 1.1.2 First round interviews